ssugar/OldBlog/Embedded/Embedded-exec.md

 * P-series SKU (Premium)
     - mainly for Enterprises that want a full featured Business Intelligence platform.
 It is more expensive than the other options.
 * EM-series SKU (Embedded)
     - similar to the P-series SKU, but you can't share content via the online Power BI service.
-The lower tiers are currently difficult to purchase (requires a volume license agreement)
+The lower tiers are currently difficult to purchase (requires a volume license agreement).
 * A-series SKU (Azure)
     - purchased via an Azure subscription.
 Provides flexibile pause, scale-up, and scale-down functionality with no monthly or yearly commitment.
 Can only embed within a custom application.